Skip to content

 3. The Pressure to Keep the Peace

-4. Unspoken Emotional Rules
+4. Unwritten Emotional Rules

-Every family has unwritten rules like:
+Every family has unwritten rules, such as:

-• “We don’t talk about feelings.”
+“We don’t talk about feelings.”

-• “Don’t upset Mom.”
+“Don’t upset Mom.”

 How These Roles Affect Your Mental Health

-Reverting to old family dynamics can stir up anxiety, resentment, exhaustion, or guilt.
+Relapsing into old family dynamics can stir up anxiety, resentment, exhaustion, or guilt.

 It can also lead to emotional burnout, especially for those who already struggle with people-pleasing, perfectionism, or chronic stress.